Justia 10

 1. The employee works a regular schedule and her hours do not fluctuate.

 2. The employer fails to include all proper payments to the employee when calculating the hourly rate.
-Where an employer fails to include commissions, bonus or holiday pay into the hourly rate calculation, it may be violating the fluctuating workweek rules.
+The proper calculation of the hourly rate must include certain commissions, bonuses, and holiday pay.

-If you think your employer failed to pay you at the proper overtime rate as required by law, contact the Marlborough Law Firm today for a free consultation
+If your employer failed to pay you at the proper rate, contact the Marlborough Law Firm for a free consultation

 Client Reviews